Your Pet, Our Passion.

 Why is my cat sneezing?

-The most common cause of persistent sneezing in cats is an upper respiratory tract infection, usually due to viruses such as feline herpesvirus and feline calicivirus.
+The most common cause of persistent sneezing in cats is an upper respiratory tract infection, most often due to viruses such as feline herpesvirus and feline calicivirus.
 Both these viruses are contagious between cats but cannot be caught by humans.
-Stress can often worsen the signs of infection or increase transmission between cats.
+Stress can often lower the immune system and worsen the signs of infection or increase transmission between cats.

 As with colds and flu in people, treatment is aimed at controlling the symptoms while your cat fights the infection.
 Viral infections can sometimes lead to secondary bacterial infections which can be treated with antibiotics.
 Fungal infections of the nose also occur in cats but these are rarer.
 However, remember, the diagnosis and treatment of any issue with your cat must be prescribed and supervised by your trusted veterinarian.

 Unlike in humans, allergies are not a common cause of sneezing in cats – but if your cat inhales something irritating, they may sneeze.
-Potential irritants include tobacco smoke, dusty cat litter, perfume, cleaning sprays, mould, dust, pollen and even candles.
+Potential irritants include tobacco smoke, dusty cat litter, perfume, cleaning sprays, plug in air fresheners, mould, dust, pollen and even scented candles.

 Watch out for the timing of any sneezing bouts to see if you can work out the cause – is your cat sneezing as you are cleaning the house or just after you have changed the cat litter, for instance?